Dangerous Areas in Tokyo

 Tokyo locals also know about Kamata (a comedian called Kamata “the Hell” and vanished), Tachikawa and Machida (both are called “western Kabukicho”), especially around the stations.

-Big towns like Tokyo (Station), Akihabara, Shinagawa and Shimbashi’s crime stats rise obviously as the number of people increases significantly in the daytime.
+Big towns like Tokyo Station area, Akihabara, Shinagawa and Shimbashi’s crime stats rise obviously as the number of people increases significantly in the daytime.
 New towns like Nakano, Kichijoji and ShimoKitazawa’s crime stats rise as more and more people move there from other prefectures recently.

 Some websites show “crime rate by ward”, but it does not show the actual state of affairs.
-According to the “crime rate by ward” in 2019, Chiyoda-ku is the top 4.72% (this is quite odd), more than double of the second Shibuya-ku 2.11% and the third Shinjuku-ku 1.72%, but it has a trick.
+According to the “crime rate by ward” in 2019, Chiyoda-ku is the top 4.72% (this is quite odd), more than double of the second Shibuya-ku 2.11% and the third Shinjuku-ku 1.72%, but it has a trick: a crime rate is calculated by dividing the number of crimes (daytime and nighttime) by the total population (only nighttime).

 Some wards in central Tokyo like Chiyoda-ku have smaller land area and much smaller population than new big wards like Ota-ku (see the map here for land area, population: Chiyoda-ku 61k, Shinjuku-ku 343k, Ota-ku 728k, Setagaya-ku 921k), and have some big stations and big towns.
 So in Chiyoda-ku, the number of crimes increases as the number of people in the daytime increases much higher than the population, then if you calculate the crime rate by dividing the number of crimes by the small population, the crime rate will look like much higher than actual.